prograd-org/project-builder-html-css-npm/README.md

 So let's get started!

-**The assets we provided contain the `index.html` file with all the necessary text, as well as the `images` folder with all the required images to successfully finish the exercise.**
+**The assets we provided contain the `index.html` file, as well as the `images` folder with all the required images to successfully finish the exercise.**

 ### Part I - pure HTML (no styles applied)